-Certain prior year amounts have been reclassified to conform with the presentation utilized in the three months ended March 31, 1999.
+Certain prior year amounts have been reclassified to conform to the presentation utilized in the three and six-month periods ended June 30, 1999.

 Business Segments and Foreign Operations

 The Company operates in a single industry segment and is engaged in the development, manufacturing and marketing of universal remote controls and related products principally for home video and audio entertainment equipment.